 Your veterinarian will also provide you with instructions regarding food and water intake prior to anesthesia.
-In most cases, you will need to withhold food starting the evening before surgery and limit water intake the morning of surgery.
+In most cases, you will need to withhold food starting the evening before surgery and but not limit water intake the morning of surgery.
 This is important because having a full stomach may increase the risk that your pet will vomit during or after anesthesia.

 How is a vulvoplasty surgery performed?

 In a vulvoplasty, your veterinarian will remove a crescent-shaped piece of tissue (skin and possibly some underlying fat) above and extending down both sides of the vulva.
 The size of the tissue crescent that is removed depends upon the severity of your dog’s recessed vulva.
 Once this tissue is removed, the cut edges of the remaining skin will be stitched together using skin sutures.
 This will lift the skin fold, allowing the vulva to be exposed to the air, preventing moisture accumulation.

 What is the expected recovery after a vulvoplasty?